Waratah: Cultural references

-Telopea speciosissima the floral emblem of the state of New South Wales and several organisations in the state, including the New South Wales Waratahs rugby team and Grace Bros. (now Myer).
-Waratah is also the name of the Sydney Trains A set, a class of electric multiple unit trains operated by Sydney Trains in Sydney, New South Wales, Australia.
+Telopea speciosissima is the floral emblem of the state of New South Wales and several organisations in the state, including the New South Wales Waratahs rugby team and Grace Bros (now Myer).
+Waratah is also the name of the Sydney Trains A set, a class of electric multiple unit trains operated by Sydney Trains in Sydney.
 In 2009, the Premier of New South Wales, Nathan Rees, commissioned a state logo based on the floral emblem.
 The resultant logo design has been criticised as resembling a lotus rather than the New South Wales waratah.